What's the difference between Long and Short Positions?

 On the other hand, if you think the share price will go down, you can ‘sell’ or enter a ‘Short position’ (even you do not own any shares in the company).
 If the price does go down, then you can close the position at a lower price and make a profit.

 This flexibility gives you the power to profit no matter whether the markets are going up or down.
 It also gives you the ability to manage your risks.
-To find out more about risk management, read this article.

 Not investment advice.
 Past Performance is not indicative of future results.